DCCAP Scholarship Guidebook

 The Ivy Foundation Scholarship

 Each year, The Ivy Foundation awards thousands of dollars in scholarships to help make the academic dreams of students from the District of Columbia a reality.
-In the Spring of 2021, The Ivy Foundation seeks to award four scholarships ($500-$2,500) to deserving students in the District.
+The Ivy Foundation seeks to award four scholarships ($500-$2,500) to deserving students in the District.
 The Ivy Foundation (Foundation), a 501(c)(3) organization, was established in 1986 by the members of Alpha Kappa Alpha Sorority, Incorporated®, Xi Zeta Omega Chapter.
 Please visit our website for more information: www.dcivyfoundation.org

 Booker T. Washington Scholarship ($1000)